Getting to Know Allah

 Salih and the Destruction of Thamud

-Thamud, it would appear, had an army, just like Pharaoh’s, which, like Pharaoh's was to no avail when confronted with Allah's Wrath.
+Thamud had an army, that, like Pharaoh's, was to no avail when confronted by Allah's Might.

 85:17 Have you heard the story of the hosts (armies)?

 85:18 Of Pharaoh and Thamud.

 85:20 While Allah, from behind them, is All-Embracing.